mootools/mootools-core/Docs/Types/Function.md

 ### Example:

 	var myFunction = function(){ alert('moo!
 Element id is: ' + this.id); };
-	//Wait 50 milliseconds, then call myFunction and bind myElement to it. myFunction.delay(50, myElement); //Alerts: 'moo!
+	// Wait 50 milliseconds, then call myFunction and bind myElement to it. myFunction.delay(50, myElement); //Alerts: 'moo!
 Element id is: ... '

-	//An anonymous function which waits a second and then alerts.
+	// An anonymous function which waits a second and then alerts.
 	(function(){ alert('one second later...'); }).delay(1000);

+	// To stop the delay, clearTimeout can be used like so var timer = myFunction.delay(50);
+	clearTimeout(timer);

 ### See Also:

-- [$clear][], [MDC setTimeout][]
+- [MDC setTimeout][], [MDC clearTimeout][]